restraint-harness/restraint/docs/commands.rst

 .. end

+By default, the `restraintd` launched in the remote system will randomly choose a free port to listen on.
+The option ``-p, --port <port>`` can be used to specify the port where `restraintd` will listen on.

 Restraint will look for the next available directory to store the results in.
 In the above example, it will see if the directory simple_job.01 exists.
 If it does (because of a previous run) it will then look for simple_job.02.
 It